 Their power is driven by how many jobs they control in your profession or industry

-All claim market power but none have it – to avoid discrimination, knowing why is vital…
+All claim market power but almost none can have it.
+To avoid age discrimination, knowing why they don’t have power is vital…

 Their power is driven by how many jobs they control in your profession or industry.
 So let’s clarify this…